Create a transaction log backup

 • On the Start Page, select Administration > Back Up.

-2. On the General page of the wizard, set up the following general backup options:
+2. On the General page, configure the general backup options:

 Note